mshakya/PiReT-OME/README.md

 ## Removing PiReT

-For removal, delete (`rm -rf`) `PiReT` folder, which will remove any packages that were downloaded in that folder.
-Before removing check if your project files are within PiReT.
-Additionally, delete paths added to either `~/.bash_profile` or `~/.bashrc`.
+For removal, since all dependencies that are not in your system are installed in `PiReT`, delete (`rm -rf`) `PiReT` folder is sufficient to uninstall the package. **Before removing check if your project files are within `PiReT` directory**.

 ##Contributions